 Sorry it has been so long since our last post, things have been busy on the Home on the Highway front.
 When we last left you we had just entered Florida right around Thanksgiving time.
 We spent the holiday bouncing between our two parents houses and seeing friends anywhere and everywhere in between.
+Also Iceland is the best place for spending holidays.
+When camping around Iceland with one of our vans, you can stop by the secret lagoon in Fluðir for a discounted swim.

 Beautiful Ladies, Impressive genes!